Ariana Grande holds benefit concert in wake of terror attacks

 "She told me Olivia would have wanted to hear the hits," Grande said, before launching into her popular song "Side to Side."

+The singer appeared to get emotional as he told those gathered that "God loves you so, so much."

+Grande broke down in tears as she ended the show with a cover of "Somewhere Over The Rainbow."

-Grande's manager, Scooter Braun, noted that the singer performed her first concert in Manchester exactly two years before.
+Bieber and Grande's manager, Scooter Braun, noted that the singer performed her first concert in Manchester exactly two years before.
 He thanked everyone for attending despite a terror attack in London the day before.

 "Manchester, your bravery is our hope," Braun said.
 "As unfortunately we saw yesterday, evil will test us, it will show its face again.
 But because of you we can now represent through this as a world wide community that we will be ready, we will be fearless we will be great and we will honor our children."